 Virtually all workers in Sugar Hill are covered under workers’ compensation insurance.
-If you were injured while at work, you are likely able to receive benefits from your employer’s workers’ comp policy for supplemental income, medical costs, and more until you can return to work.
+If you were injured while at work, you are likely able to receive benefits from your employer’s workers’ compensation policy for supplemental income, medical costs, and more until you can return to work.
 Unfortunately, you might have trouble getting the full benefits you deserve from the insurance company—which is where a Sugar Hill workers’ compensation lawyer can help.

 Insurance companies do not like to pay much on injury claims, even when those claims are for benefits you’re entitled to receive through Georgia workers’ compensation laws.
 At John Foy & Associates, our attorneys have been dedicated to getting injured workers the benefits they need and deserve for the past 20 plus years.

 Contact us today and we’ll give you a FREE consultation to discuss your situation and how we can help you.
 We do not charge a fee unless we win you money, so there is no risk to you.
 To get started with your FREE consultation, call (404) 400-4000 or contact us online today.

 An Overview of Workers’ Compensation in Sugar Hill

 There are some common misconceptions about workers’ compensation insurance.
 Many people don’t realize that any injury sustained while on-the-job can be covered by workers’ compensation.
 Although workers’ compensation claims are more common in industries that are higher-risk and more dangerous, anyone—even those who work at a desk—are covered if they sustain a work injury.